josephlbarnett/quizzy/README.md

-Example Leaky Cauldron Service
+Quizzy
 =======

 Description
 -----------
-An example service using [Leaky Cauldron](https://github.com/trib3/leakycauldron)
+A quiz application built using [Leaky Cauldron](https://github.com/trib3/leakycauldron)

+Built primarily to serve the needs of the College Football Rules Exchange.

 Getting Started
 ---------------